-In the face of declining fish catches and stocks in the artisanal sector, much still can be done to improve the efficiency of fish processing and quality of the fish that is caught, processed and sold.
+In the face of declining fish catches and stocks in the artisanal sector, much still can be done to improve the quality of the fish that caught, reduce inefficiencies in the processing and trade of smoked fish.
 This put the spotlight on women who operate small- and medium-sized businesses that dominate the artisanal sector.
-It has long been clear that women who dominate the postharvest sector bring special insights on what needs to be done in fisheries but these have been overlooked or set aside in the past.
-The SFMP Gender Mainstreaming Strategy building upon gender assessments (Gender Needs Assessment, Ghana Fisheries Gender Analysis) and shaped how the SFMP, the Fisheries Commission, and its implementing partners set priorities to insure not just participation but capacity building and improved livelihood outcomes (Gender Mainstreaming in Fisheries Management: a Training Manual) that made a real change in the agency of women in the fisheries sector.
-Women's advocacy and leadership training (Advocacy and Leadership Training for Kokohenes in the Western Region) included the emergence of a new approach, the "Hownam Dialogue" (Hownam Dialogue Report: Leadership and Conflict Management Training) and ultimately resulted in a key outcome: the adoption by the Ministry of Fisheries and Aquaculture Development of its own official gender strategy for the fisheries sector (National Gender Mainstreaming Strategy for the Fisheries Sector).
+It has long been clear that women who dominate the post-harvest sector bring special insights on what needs to be done in fisheries but these have been overlooked or set aside in the past.
+The SFMP Gender Mainstreaming Strategy building upon gender assessments (Gender Needs Assessment, Ghana Fisheries Gender Analysis) has shaped how the SFMP, the Fisheries Commission, and its implementing partners set priorities to ensure not only participation but also capacity building and improved livelihood outcomes for women (Gender Mainstreaming in Fisheries Management: a Training Manual) and made a real change in the agency of women in the fisheries sector.
+Women's advocacy and leadership training (Advocacy and Leadership Training for Kokohenes in the Western Region) included the emergence of a new approach, the "Hownam Dialogue" (Hownam Dialogue Report: Leadership and Conflict Management Training) and ultimately resulted in a key outcome: the adoption by the Ministry of Fisheries and Aquaculture Development of its own official gender strategy for the fisheries sector

+(National Gender Mainstreaming Strategy for the Fisheries Sector).
 Gender strategy implementation under SFMP emphasized tangible results (A Formative Assessment of the USAID Ghana SFMP Mainstreaming Strategy).
 Actions to establish village savings and loans associations (VSLA Financial Literacy Training) were later assessed in the context of an evaluation of SFMP's gender program (MSME and VSLAs Formative Evaluation Report).